NCAR/FastEddy-model/docs/Tutorials/cases_real/WRF_coupling_case0_FE.rst

    hydroBndysFileEnd = 16
    dtBdyPlaneBCs = 300.0

 From the parameters above, :code:`hydroBCs = 1` is the main option to activate the coupling to a mesoscale model.
-Note that :code:`dtBdyPlaneBCs` is the frequency in seconds for boundary conditions to updte and that it needs to match the value of *secInc* specified in **genicbcs.json**.
-See Running under NSF NCAR HPC for instructions on how to build and run FastEddy on NSF NCAR’s High Performance Computing machines.
+Note that :code:`dtBdyPlaneBCs` is the frequency in seconds for boundary conditions to update and that it needs to match the value of *secInc* specified in **genicbcs.json**.
+See :ref:`run_fasteddy` for instructions on how to build and run FastEddy on NSF NCAR’s High Performance Computing machines.